Aestering/ENGG1340-Group-14-Project-/README.md

 That's all!

 ### Features Implemented 🚀
-_Random Generation of Game Elements_
+**Random Generation of Game Elements**
 Food Placement: Utilizes the random function in C++ to decide the positions of food items on the game board, ensuring each game offers a unique challenge.

-_Data Structures for Game Status_
+**Data Structures for Game Status**
-Snake Growth and Movement: The snake's body is managed using a dynamic data structure, allowing efficient handling of changes in size and movement.
-Score Tracking: An integer tracks the score based on the amount of food consumed.
-Game Timer: Manages the countdown during each game session to enforce the time limit.

-_Memory Management_
+- Game State Management:* We utilize a class named `GameState` in `Game.h` to encapsulate all relevant game information, such as the positions of all items on the board, the score, and the game time.
+This organization aids in maintaining clean state management and easy debugging.

+**Memory Management**
 Game Entities: Using pointers and linked lists to manage dynamic elements of the game such as the snake's segments and food items, which are created and destroyed as the game progresses.

+**Artificial Intelligence**
+- AI Opponent: The game features an AI snake that competes against the player.
+The AI's movement decisions are governed by a set of algorithms that mimic strategic thinking, aiming to collect food efficiently while avoiding the player snake and the game boundaries.

 **Programe codes in multiple files**
   - main.cpp: Sets up the game environment and handles user inputs.